NN-Project-2/Emotion-TTS-Emebddings/README.md

 # EMOD: AN EFFICIENT APPROACH FOR LOW RESOURCE CONTROLLABLE EMOTIONAL SPEECH SYNTHESIS 🎤✨

 ## Overview
-**EMOD** is a robust framework designed to enhance **expressive speech synthesis** by capturing **deep emotional embeddings** from multilingual audio data.
-This project aims to develop emotion embeddings that can be integrated with **end-to-end Text-to-Speech (TTS)** models like VITS, allowing natural and expressive speech synthesis even in **low-resource language settings**.
+EMOD is a framework for enhancing expressive speech synthesis by capturing deep emotional embeddings from multilingual audio data.
+These embeddings integrate with end-to-end Text-to-Speech (TTS) models such as VITS and GPT-based speech models, enabling natural and controllable synthesis in low-resource language settings.

-Our approach ensures that the extracted emotion embeddings effectively capture **distinct emotional characteristics** such as happiness, sadness, anger, and disgust, making synthesized speech sound more natural and human-like.
+The extracted embeddings capture distinct emotions including happiness, sadness, anger, fear, surprise, and disgust, improving naturalness and human-likeness in generated speech.
+EMOD introduces fine-grained controllability, where deviations in pitch, energy, and duration are normalized into a continuous control factor.
+This parameter allows dynamic adjustment of emotional intensity, ranging from subtle expressivity to strong exaggeration.

 ### 🚀 **DEMO:** [Emotion-TTS Web](https://nn-project-2.github.io/Emotion-TTS-web/)
 ### 🎵 **Embeddings:** [Download Emotion embeddings.tar.xz](https://github.com/NN-Project-2/Emotion-TTS-Emebddings/blob/main/Emotion%20embeddings.tar.xz)